By AIA Contract Documents

 June 27, 2023

 In the world of construction projects, changes are inevitable.
-They can arise due to unforeseen circumstances, design modifications, or client requests.
-When changes occur, two common methods of addressing them are through Construction Change Directives (CCDs) and Change Orders.
-Although they may seem similar, CCDs and Change Orders have distinct characteristics and processes.
-This article aims to shed light on the differences between these two mechanisms and their implications for construction projects.
+Whether due to unforeseen circumstances, design modifications, or client requests, it’s essential to address these changes effectively.
+Two common methods for managing changes are Construction Change Directives (CCDs) and Change Orders.
+Though similar in purpose, these two tools differ significantly in their nature, timing, and processes.
+This article will help clarify the distinctions between CCDs and Change Orders, guiding you through their application and benefits in construction projects.

-A Construction Change Directive is a directive issued by the owner or client to the contractor that authorizes a change in the project scope, schedule, or other contract terms.
-CCDs are typically employed when there is an urgent need for a change, but time does not allow for a formal Change Order process.
-They serve as temporary instructions, allowing work to proceed while the final cost and details of the change are determined.
+A Construction Change Directive (CCD) is an instruction issued by the owner or client to the contractor, authorizing a change in the project scope, schedule, or other contract terms.
+CCDs are typically used when a change is necessary, but there isn’t enough time for the formal Change Order process.
+They allow work to continue while the final details, such as costs and schedule adjustments, are still being negotiated.

-Change Orders, on the other hand, are formal documents used to modify the terms of the construction contract.
-They are typically employed when there is a change in project scope, specifications, or other contract elements that require a thorough evaluation before implementation.
-Change Orders provide a structured process for reviewing, negotiating, and documenting changes to ensure clarity and protect the interests of all parties involved.
+On the other hand, Change Orders are formal documents used to modify the terms of the construction contract.
+They are usually required when changes in project scope, specifications, or other contract elements are substantial enough to warrant a more detailed review before implementation.
+Change Orders provide a structured process for reviewing, negotiating, and documenting changes, ensuring that all parties are aligned on the scope, costs, and schedule impacts.

-Looking for the AIA Change Order – G701?
-Get it here.
+Get the AIA G701 Change Order Form here.

 AIA Contract Documents has provided this article for general informational purposes only.
 The information provided is not legal opinion or legal advice and does not create an attorney-client relationship of any kind.
 This article is also not intended to provide guidance as to how project parties should interpret their specific contracts or resolve contract disputes, as those decisions will need to be made in consultation with legal counsel, insurance counsel, and other professionals, and based upon a multitude of factors.